Skip to primary navigation

 1978 - Craig Fisher competed in the Australian and State Titles for 10 years before moving overseas to compete and lifeguard internationally.

-1980 - Craig Fisher competed for many years at the Australian Titles and then later moved overseas and competed in several World Surf Life Saving titles.
+1983 -Craig moved overseas in1988 and competed in several World Surf Life Saving titles and national titles in South Africa, UK and Europe.
 He trained many of the early European competitors between 1989-1994 when the two life saving organisations of the world were merged into one.
+He later won the world 030 masters title in board paddling in 1996 in Durban South Africa.

-1980 - The Fisher family have had an unbroken membership with the Cottesloe Surf Life Saving Club since 1948 and have been very succesful over the years in Board Paddling.
+The Fisher family have had an unbroken membership with the Cottesloe Surf Life Saving Club since 1948 and have been very successful over the years in Board Paddling.

 1983 - Craig Fisher competed in Ironman Racing for over 30 years at Australian Titles and World Surf Life Saving Titles having success in several countries.